WMAY-FM

-WMAY-FM (92.7 MHz) is a commercial radio station licensed to Taylorville, Illinois, and serving the Springfield metropolitan area.
-It is owned by Mid-West Family Broadcasting.
-The station has a news/talk radio format on weekdays and plays classic hits nights and weekends.
+WMAY-FM (97.7 MHz) is a commercial radio station licensed to Petersburg, Illinois, and serving the Springfield metropolitan area.
+WMAY-FM and WMAY 970 AM simulcast a news-talk radio format and are owned by Neuhoff Corporation.
+The radio studios and offices are on North Third Street in Riverton, Illinois.

 WMAY-FM has an effective radiated power (ERP) of 11,500 watts.
-The radio studios and offices are on North Third Street in Riverton, Illinois.
+The transmitter is on Ginder Road in New City, Illinois, near the Sangchris Lake State Recreation Area.